kinx-project/kint/README.md

      Hand Solder SMD](http://www.davidhaillant.com/smd-soldering/), which
      explains what I call the “One pad at a time” method.

-1. Turn the board around and place 3 rows of pin headers (top, bottom, vertical) in the Teensy holes.
-The vertical pin header is required for powering the LEDs.
-Do not solder these yet!
+1. Turn the board around and place (but don’t solder) **3 rows of pin headers** (top, bottom, vertical) in the Teensy holes.

+   * The vertical pin header is required for powering the LEDs.

 1. Place your Teensy 3.x or 4.x on top of the pin header and solder all its pins.